Men with lupus find, and give, support

 Man to man

-Seven years later, Walters still regularly attends that co-ed support group and finds it beneficial, calling it “a combination of networking and sharing information.”
-Last year, though, Walters decided to start something new: a support group for men.
+Nine years later, Walters still regularly attends that co-ed support group and finds it beneficial, calling it “a combination of networking and sharing information.”
+A couple of years ago, though, Walters decided to start something new: a support group for men.
 It’s called Brotherhood of the Wolf (lupus is the Latin word for wolf), and it’s one of only a few groups in the country specifically for men living with lupus.

 “We’re proud to be the first male support group under the Lupus Foundation of America, Georgia chapter,” Walters says.

 An active volunteer with that chapter, Walters thought it was important to connect with other men living with lupus in order to share their common experiences and offer support to one another.
 He’d met or spoken with several men living with lupus individually over the years, and those interactions were the main reason he decided to start the group.

 “The Georgia chapter was referring a lot of guys and family members of men with lupus to speak with me.
 I would receive calls from all over the state.
 They had challenges, and they wanted to find out what was going on or get some clarity about certain medicines and side effects.”

 Walters realized a lot of men weren’t comfortable talking about their experience with lupus in a co-ed setting.

 No longer alone

 “One of the issues that I discuss is the isolation, because how men deal with lupus is different than how ladies deal with lupus,” Walters explains.
 “There are a lot of guys who feel like they have a female disease, and that is kind of humiliating.”